bridgefy/sdk-android-beta/README.md

 Direct transmission is a mechanism used to deliver packets to a user that is nearby or visible (a connection has been detected).
 Mesh transmission is a mechanism used to deliver offline packets even when the receiving user isn’t nearby or visible.
 It can be achieved taking advantage of other nearby peers; these receive the package, hold it, and forward to other peers trying to find the receiver.

-A message can be transmitted using mesh transmission, direct transmission, or both.
 ### Receive Data

 When a packet has been received, the following method will be invoked: